pomerium/pomerium/docs/docs/reference/programmatic-access.md

 ## High level workflow

-The application interacting with Pomerium must manage the following workflow flow.
+The application interacting with Pomerium must manage the following workflow.
 Consider the following example where a script or program desires delegated, programmatic access to the domain `httpbin.corp.domain.example`:

 1. The script or application requests a new login url from the pomerium managed endpoint (e.g. `https://httpbin.corp.domain.example/.pomerium/api/v1/login`) and takes a `redirect_uri` as an argument.
 1. The script or application opens a browser or redirects the user to the returned login page.